Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

     eval_data = pd.DataFrame(
         {
             "inputs": [
-                "What is MLflow?",
+                "What is QCFlow?",
                 "What is Spark?",
             ],
             "ground_truth": [
-                "MLflow is an open-source platform for managing the end-to-end machine learning (ML) lifecycle.
+                "QCFlow is an open-source platform for managing the end-to-end machine learning (ML) lifecycle.
 It was developed by Databricks, a company that specializes in big data and machine learning solutions.
-MLflow is designed to address the challenges that data scientists and machine learning engineers face when developing, training, and deploying machine learning models.", "Apache Spark is an open-source, distributed computing system designed for big data processing and analytics.
+QCFlow is designed to address the challenges that data scientists and machine learning engineers face when developing, training, and deploying machine learning models.", "Apache Spark is an open-source, distributed computing system designed for big data processing and analytics.
 It was developed in response to limitations of the Hadoop MapReduce computing model, offering improvements in speed and ease of use.
 Spark provides libraries for various tasks such as data ingestion, processing, and analysis through its components like Spark SQL for structured data, Spark Streaming for real-time data processing, and MLlib for machine learning tasks", ],
         }